Hammarn/1MB335/Lab2.md

     f.write('Hi there!')
 ```

-In the above code, the filehandle is only open during the loop, so there is no risk of leaving a file open.
+In the above code, the **filehandle** (f) is only open during the loop, so there is no risk of leaving a file open.
 This is usually not a problem for small scripts, but as you write more complex code and are opening and writing to multiple files it could cause a problem.

 Something that might be of use to you while doing the exercises below is the `.strip()` method.
 If invoked on a string it will by default remove white spaces from the beginning and end of strings: